mattschlosser/php-totp/README.md

 [![Conmposer Validation and Unit Tests](https://github.com/darrenedale/php-totp/actions/workflows/php-ci.yml/badge.svg)](https://github.com/darrenedale/php-totp/actions/workflows/php-ci.yml)

-**Warning** This is pre-release software, the API has not yet stabilised.

-Time-based One Time Password Generator for PHP
+Time-based One Time Password Generator for PHP.

-Add two-factor authentication to your app using TOTP and enable your users to use commonly-available authenticator apps like Google Authenticator to secure their logins.
+Add two-factor authentication to your app using RFC 6238-compliant TOTP, compatible with commonly-available authenticator apps such as Google Authenticator, KeePassXC, Microsoft Authenticator and so on.

 ## Quick start